Elimination Chamber (2021): SmackDown

 On the following SmackDown, Universal Champion, Roman Reigns, accompanied by Paul Heyman and Jey Uso, one half of the Usos, stated that Edge ruined his victory over Daniel Bryan.
 He then gave Edge an opportunity to back out from choosing to challenge him at WrestleMania 37.
 Reigns stated that he did not want to hurt him as Edge has a family.
 Bryan then came out and mocked Reigns for defending his championship against him right after he had won SmackDown's Elimination Chamber match.
 Bryan then questioned Reigns as to why he defended the title in the second match of the event, instead of in the main event.
 Bryan then challenged Reigns to another championship match at Fastlane.
 Jey interjected and stated Bryan would have to earn another opportunity like everyone else and then challenged Bryan to a match.
 Later, Edge confronted WWE presenter and former WWE wrestler, Adam Pearce, backstage, taking issue that Bryan would receive a title shot before him, as Edge won the Royal Rumble match, which Bryan also competed in.
 Pearce decided that Bryan would only get a Universal Championship match at Fastlane if he could defeat Jey in their match that night.
 Edge later confronted Bryan backstage where Bryan stated he believed he had a better chance at defeating Reigns than Edge did, however, Edge reminded Bryan that if Bryan were to defeat Reigns for the Universal Championship, Bryan would be facing Edge at WrestleMania 37.
 In the main event, however, both Bryan and Jey's match ended in a double countout.
 A Steel Cage match was contested between the two the following week where if Bryan won, he would earn the title shot at Fastlane, but if Jey won, Bryan would have to acknowledge Reigns as the "Tribal Chief" and "Head of the Table"; Bryan defeated Jey.
 After the official contract signing for the match on the March 12 episode, a match between Edge and Jey was scheduled for the following week to determine who would be the special guest enforcer during the championship match, which was won by Edge.
 At Fastlane, Reigns retained after Edge attacked both men with a steel chair.
 On the following SmackDown, it was announced that Reigns would defend the Universal Championship against Edge and Bryan in a triple threat match at WrestleMania 37.

 Also on SmackDown, women's Royal Rumble winner Bianca Belair officially announced that she would challenge Sasha Banks for the SmackDown Women's Championship at WrestleMania 37.
 Before WrestleMania 37, Banks and Belair faced Nia Jax and Shayna Baszler in a rematch for the WWE Women's Tag Team Championship at Fastlane, but were unsuccessful again.
+Banks also had a successful title defense against Jax on the March 19 episode of SmackDown.